my affiliate links and make a purchase. To learn more, click here. Thank you for supporting Reroute Lifestyle!

-One of those ways to make passive income is by something called “affiliate marketing.”
+One way to make passive income is affiliate marketing.

-- It’s typically easy to sign up for, and easy to implement, affiliate marketing.
+- Generally, it’s easy to sign up for, and easy to implement, affiliate marketing.

 - Once you set everything up, the income feels super passive.